How Cultured Chicken is Made

 Cell density is one of the most important parameters for cost:

-Density Media needed for 1 kg meat Relative cost
+Density Media needed for 1 kg meat Relative media cost Est. media cost/kg (at $1/L)

 Higher density means: